 CO2 in the atmosphere does not slow down

-The current concentration of CO2 in the atmosphere is the closest thing to a "Doomsday Clock".
-Yes, more than nuclear weapons.
-A clock that is getting closer and closer to midnight.
+The current concentration of CO2 in the atmosphere is the closest thing to a “Doomsday Clock”.
+Yes, more than atomic weapons.
+A clock that gets ever closer to midnight.

-Our ability to preserve civilization as we know it, avoid mass extinction of species, and leave a healthy planet for our children depends on our ability to stop in time.
+Our ability to preserve civilization as we know it, avoid mass species extinction, and leave a healthy planet for our children depends on our ability to stop in time.